-To facilitate Scuderia Ferrari driver Fernando Alonso, who recently won the 2011 F1 season in the Ferrari 150° Italia; and Froilan Gonzalez the first ever Ferari driver to win the British Grand Prix (1951) at Silverstone, Ferrari launched the limited Edition 599 GTB ‘60F1’.
-The technical modifications of the rough and tough HGTE package has a new calibration settings for the magnetorheological shock absorbers when the manettino is at its sportier settings.
+To facilitate Scuderia Ferrari driver Fernando Alonso, who recently won the 2011 F1 season in the Ferrari 150° Italia; and Froilan Gonzalez, the first-ever Ferrari driver to win the British Grand Prix (1951) at Silverstone, Ferrari launched the limited Edition 599 GTB ‘60F1’.
+The rough and tough HGTE package’s technical modifications have new calibration settings for the magnetorheological shock absorbers when the manettino is at its sportier settings.
 It also comes with a modified suspension setup with stiffer springs and a thicker rear anti-roll bar.
-Modeled on the cars used by Alonso and Gonzalez, the height of the 60F1 has been lowered with specifically optimized tyres for even better grip.
+Modeled on the cars used by Alonso and Gonzalez, the height of the 60F1 has been lowered with specifically optimized tires for even better grip.

-The dashboard celebrates the 60 years of Ferrari victories in F1 through a special silver plaque with the signatures of Froilan Gonzalez and Fernando Alonso embossed.
-One can see an alumex trim on the dashboard, this has been used as a result of aluminum being used in Gonzalez’s car.
+The dashboard celebrates the 60 years of Ferrari victories in F1 through a special silver plaque with Froilan Gonzalez’s signatures and Fernando Alonso embossed.
+One can see an alumex trim on the dashboard; this has been used due to aluminum being used in Gonzalez’s car.
 The seats are by Sabelt in the European version and Recaro in the American version.

 A choice of three different liveries is available for the exterior.
-One can chose from the 375 F1 Livery, Ferrari 150° Italia Livery and the Ferrari 150° Italia 2 Livery.
-All the three versions include a fully customized interior decorated with Alcantara along with 20-inch forged alloy wheels.
+One can choose from the 375 F1 Livery, Ferrari 150° Italia Livery, and the Ferrari 150° Italia 2 Livery.
+All three versions include a fully customized interior decorated with Alcantara along with 20-inch forged alloy wheels.

-The 375 F1 Livery sports the same red as used by the Scuderia for its very first F1 cars.
+The 375 F1 Livery sports the same red as used by the Scuderia for its first F1 cars.
 The darker nuance gives this one an edge over the other two.
-Its probably named the Ferrari 150° Italia Livery as it duplicates the same red livery used for Fernando Alonso’s Ferrari 150° Italia Ferrari.
-To add to the finesse of the exterior the F1 white has been featured on the lower part of the front bumpers and mudguards, bonnet, A-posts and buttresses.
+It’s probably named the Ferrari 150° Italia Livery as it duplicates the same red livery used for Fernando Alonso’s Ferrari 150° Italia Ferrari.
+To add to the exterior’s finesse, the F1 white has been featured on the lower part of the front bumpers and mudguards, bonnet, A-posts, and buttresses.
 The only difference between the original Ferrari 150° Italia Livery and Italia 2 is the missing tricolor painted on the rear and the limited use of the F1 white on the lower bumpers.